Zekum/TerrariaModContent/README.md

 # Terraria Mod Content
-Stuff I worked on while at college.
+Stuff I worked on while at college, certain sections of scripts could and may contain errors.